 Minitex works with libraries of all types in Minnesota, North Dakota, and South Dakota on selecting, negotiating, and managing statewide database collections within the three states.
 In Minnesota, that collection is called eLibrary Minnesota or ELM.

-Over the next year, Minitex will review the current collections and work with the library community to select resources that will be available statewide starting on July 1, 2020.
-This page details that process.
+From 2019-2020, Minitex reviewed the statewide database collections and worked with the library community to select resources made available statewide starting on July 1, 2020.

 Statewide Database Purpose Statement